-It is rare to see a movie with such singular focus.
-Normally a lack of sub plots or other character points of view would result in a flat and one dimensional film.
+It is rare to see a movie with such a singular focus.
+Normally a lack of subplots or other character points of view would result in a flat and one dimensional film.
 Whiplash is only interested in the journey of Andrew Neiman, a shy musical student who is slowly consumed by the desire to be the absolute best at what he does.
-And by having the movie mirror Neiman’s drive (as really nothing else matters) the result is an astonishingly brutal, yet honest, film which explores the question: is it all worth it?
+And by having the movie mirror Neiman’s drive (as really nothing else matters) the result is an astonishingly brutal, yet honest, film that explores the question: is it all worth it?

 The facade drops and he hurls out verbal abuse that would make drill sergeants blush.
 He belittles and insults.
 But even so this isn’t a caricature of a man.
 Simmons gives his devil some angel by having a light behind the eyes: his genuine belief that his methods are best.
 Chazelle directed Simmons to go beyond the limit of obsession and in the long scenes where he insisted on the right tempo again and again and again give the movie the powerful clarity it has above other such examples.